The very narrow path behind Cinderella Castle in Disney's Magic Kingdom which connects Liberty Square…

 With the construction starting soon, we’ll have to see just how much of it gets blocked and what kind of pictures are still possible.

-No it isn’t.
-The refurbishment to Cinderella Castle at the Magic Kingdom is now complete and open to guests to check out in person.
+No, it isn’t.
+The refurbishment of Cinderella Castle at the Magic Kingdom is now complete and open to guests to check out in person.

 Restoration work on Cinderella Castle continued during part of the Disney World closure, and because of that it is now done.